 The Tools of the Abrahamic Traditions

-These three above doctrine deserves a closer look.
+The three doctrines listed above deserve a closer look.

 3) The afterlife is the all-time best-selling spiritual idea for recruiting and retaining members.
 It uses both reward and fear as compelling arguments.
-The reward, eternity in Heaven for the believer.
-Or, an eternity in Hell for the non-believer.
-There are no unsatisfied customers.
-Because the reward or punishment is only revealed after death.
+The reward is Heaven for the believer or Hell for the non-believer.
+There are no unsatisfied customers because you only get the reward or punishment after death.
+There is no way to complain when you are dead.
 A quote from Bill Hicks sums up this last point.

 Eternal suffering awaits anyone who questions God’s, infinite love. ― Bill Hicks